What Is Workspace ONE?

 Consumer-simple app authentication

-- Provide easy access to all of the apps your end users need to do their job either through a catalog available through a browser or the Workspace ONE native mobile app.
+- Provide easy access to all of the apps your end users need to do their job either through a catalog available through a browser or the Workspace ONE Intelligent Hub.

 - Transform employee onboarding by enabling self-service access to the apps your end-users need.

 - One-touch single sign-on means your end-users don’t have to remember a bunch of credentials or type in the same password every time they access an app.
-Through the use of certificates, Workspace ONE provides a secure and easy way that results in a password-less single-sign on experience.
+Through the use of certificates, Workspace ONE provides a secure and easy way that results in a password-less, single sign-on (SSO) experience.

-- Desktops OSs, mobile OS, smartphones, you name it, we support it.
+- Desktop OS's, mobile OS's, smartphones, you name it, we support it.
 That means you don’t have to worry about the next big mobile device that comes out.
 We will support it.

-- Bring-your-own, Choose-your-own, Corporate Owned, Locked Down, etc…there are so many device management types.
+- Bring-your-own, Choose-your-own, Corporate Owned, Locked Down, and so on…there are so many device management types.
 Workspace ONE supports them all in a single platform.

 Network access control